 None of that happened.

-Instead, the only official action that took place is Republican delegates booted all fellow Republican delegates from Bannock County.
+Instead, the only official action that took place is Republican delegates booted all fellow Republicans from Bannock County.
 Members were in the process of kicking out 82 more Ada County Republican delegates when Labrador intervened and closed the proceedings.

 “It’s just a fiasco,” Romrell said.
 “We haven’t accomplished anything.
 Trying to disallow delegates?
 It’s just a mess.
 I don’t see a lot of unity.”